-Nearly one in five women and one in 71 men are victims of sexual assault (Black et al., 2011).
+Nearly 1 in 5 women and 1 in 71 men are victims of sexual assault (Black et al., 2011).
 We all have a role to play in preventing sexual violence in our community.
 Our actions, big and small, have a ripple effect on those we teach, guide, and influence.
 From modeling healthy behavior to addressing inappropriate conduct, everyone can make a difference.

 Dating Violence, Domestic Violence, Sexual Assault, or Stalking